Bowl For Kids' Sake 2017

 A HUGE shout-out and thank-you to Founders Cup for a $5,000 grant!

-AND to Impact Hoops (pictured below) for the $1,000 they raised on our behalf
+Thank you to Impact Hoops for the $1,000 they raised on our behalf

-A HUGE thank you goes out to Hot Tommy's and to SKT Farm Market!
+Thank you goes to Hot Tommy's and to SKT Farm Market!

 Hot Tommy's hosted "Christmas for Kids' Breakfast at Hot Tommy's" with donated vegetables from SKT Farm Market, making the most amazing omelets, by donation on Sunday November 27th, raising a whopping $1800 for Big Brothers Big Sisters of the Fraser Valley!!

 We are so pleased and honored that they put in all this effort and passion into our LITTLES, and the donated money will be going directly to our BIG and LITTLE Christmas Party on December 2nd.

 SKT Farm Market (Unit C - 2369 McCallum Rd, Abbotsford)

 We've been certified as a Living Wage Employer by Living Wage For Families!

 Denise Thandi of United Way Fraser Valley and Shakira Miracle from Vibrant Abbotsford recognized Big Brothers Big Sisters of the Fraser Valley with a plaque on November 14th at our Abbotsford office.
 Board members Sheri Yakashiro (acting chair person) and David Dick celebrated with staff.

 A Living Wage Employer demonstrates support of the idea that an organization should not employ workers at poverty-level wages or sub-contract with employers who pay poverty-level wages.
 It proves we believe hard work should be rewarded with adequate pay and benefits and that people who work full time should not live in poverty.